kayaei/pands-project/README.md

 #### 2.1.4.
 Statistics of the dataset

-I developed the below python script to statictically deep dive into the Iris dataset.
-This code will give the following most widely used statictical attributes of the Iris dataset;
+I developed the below python script to statistically deep dive into the Iris dataset.
+This code will give the following most widely used statistical attributes of the Iris dataset;

 ##### i.
 Mean